xuxuezhou/ip/docs/README.md

 ```
 Ensure your command format follows the correct structure.

-## Talk to AI!
-Jarvis supports the feature to GPT.
-- Command: `chatGPT`
-- Expected outcome: `The conversation will be handled by AI from now...`

 ## Run the Jar file
 - Command: `java -jar Jarvis.jar`
 ## Notes